ThomW/newrelic-grouper/README.md

 # New Relic Grouper plugin #

-Description: Allows you to collect server metrics from any servers in your account and group that data in a plugin dashboard.
+Description: Allows server metrics to be collected from any servers within in an account and group that data under a plugin dashboard.
 Can be modified in theory to group any metrics being reported to New Relic that are available through the REST API (https://docs.newrelic.com/docs/features/getting-started-with-the-new-relic-rest-api)

-In addition to the Grouper functionality, this version also sends the server metrics to NewRelic Insights as an Event, so that server metrics can be used in Insihts Dashboards as well.
+In addition to the Grouper functionality, this version also sends the server metrics to NewRelic Insights as an Event, so that server metrics can be used in Insight's Dashboards as well.

 ## How to use it: ##